texas-robocamp/texas-robocamp.github.io/virtual/programming/objects.md

 }
 ```

-There are a few new things to note.
+There are a few new things to note:

-The syntax for defining a member function is the same as any other function, only it goes inside the class definition.
+  - The syntax for defining a member function is the same as any other function, only it goes inside the class definition.

-Inside our member functions we have access to our member variables, as if we had declared them locally inside the function.
+  -Inside our member functions we have access to our member variables, as if we had declared them locally inside the function.

-Outside of the class definition, we use the dot notation to call an object's member functions; in this case, we have our `bobBankAccount` object, followed by a period, followed by the function call.
+  - Outside of the class definition, we use the dot notation to call an object's member functions.

+      - In this case, we have our `bobBankAccount` object, followed by a dot, followed by the function call.
 Just as with the function calls you've made previously, you start with the function name, followed by any arguments wrapped in parentheses.

 ### Exercise 3.4.2: